RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/gazebo-simulation.md

 To update the parameters such as topic to publish, rate, and depth limits, you can modify the end of [this](https://github.com/pal-robotics-forks/realsense/blob/upstream/realsense2_description/urdf/_d435.gazebo.xacro) file in the realsense_description package.
-![Image of rviz plugin](http://www.contrib.andrew.cmu.edu/~szuyum/mrsd/rviz_realsense_gazebo.png)
-Fig: Camera image and point cloud published by the plug-in.
+![Image of rviz plugin](http://www.contrib.andrew.cmu.edu/~szuyum/mrsd/rviz_realsense_gazebo.png) *Fig. 2: Camera image and point cloud published by the plug-in.*

 ## Summary
 We have covered several aspects in Gazebo, including importing and customizing a model into a Gazebo world, and to implement plugins for the sensors as well as define the URDF files so that messages would be published accordingly.
 These two components are crucial when we want to start a ROS simulation using Gazebo.